 The first two weeks of the semester is an incredibly busy time for students and advising.
 Students are encouraged to utilize Drop-In advising meetings if they cannot make an appointment with their assigned advisor during the first two weeks of the semester.

 Drop-In meetings can be used for quick questions or for advisor approval for an Add/Drop request.
-Students will be seen by the advisor-on-duty in the order that they enter the Zoom meeting.
-Drop-In meeting tend to last 15 minutes or less.
+These meetings are typically only 15 minutes or less.
 If you think you need more than 15 minutes, we recommend that you make an appointment with your advisor.
-Drop-In meetings will only be available during the specified schedule, found in the blue information box on the left-hand side of this page.
+Drop-In meetings will only be available during the specified schedule.
+You will find the semester’s schedule and information on how to participate in Drop-In meetings here.

 NB: If the University is closed Drop-In meetings will be cancelled.
-Should the Advising Office need to cancel a regularly scheduled Drop-In meeting, an email will be sent to KSAS students’ Hopkins email.
+Should the Advising Office needs to unexpectedly cancel any Drop-In hours, an email will be sent to KSAS students’ Hopkins email.